OlMue/UI5Lab-central/README.md

 # Contact
 We organize this project in [Slack Channel #UI5Lab](https://openui5.slack.com/messages/UI5lab).
-If you are interested in what we do and discuss, join with this [invitation link](http://slackui5invite.herokuapp.com/).
+If you are interested in what we do and diszcuss, join with this [invitation link](http://slackui5invite.herokuapp.com/).

 *The UI5Lab Community*